Yandy Díaz Player Props: Rays vs. Cubs

 Yandy Díaz At The Plate

-- Diaz has 54 hits and an OBP of .429, both of which are tops among Tampa Bay hitters this season.
+- Among qualifying batters, he ranks sixth in batting average, while his on-base percentage ranks third and he is second in slugging.

-- Among qualified hitters in MLB, he ranks sixth in batting average, second in on-base percentage, and second in slugging.
+- In 69.6% of his 46 games this season, Diaz has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Diaz has an RBI in 18 of 45 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 18 games this year (39.1%), Diaz has picked up an RBI, and in six of those games (13.0%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.